 The central vowel of a syllable is never written with a semivowel, but onglides and offglides always are, so that there's only one vowel for each syllable.
 For example, the Chinese word 水 shŭi (water) is written as shwĕy, not shuĕi, shuĕy or shwĕi.

 Many languages feature diphthongs, which are vowels that move as they are pronounced.
-In Shwa, as in most scripts, they're written using letters for the starting and ending positions.
-But in Shwa, only one of these two letters is a vowel - the other is a semivowel.
+In Musa, as in most scripts, they're written using letters for the starting and ending positions.
+But in Musa, only one of these two letters is a vowel - the other is a semivowel.

 If the ending position is more prominent, they're called rising diphthongs, and we write them with a semivowel onglide before the vowel.
 Spanish has a full set :

 If the starting position is more prominent, they're called falling diphthongs, and we write them with a semivowel offglide after the vowel.
 If the semivowel matches the vowel, the result is just a long vowel, which we would normally write with a long mark.
 But here's what they look like written as diphthongs:

 Others cross to the back of your mouth :